 Loose Gas Cap: A faulty gas cap is probably the last thing one can think of when it comes to finding the reason for CEL’s warning.
 And although it’s as simple as it sounds, this problem should considered seriously as not replacing a loose gas cap could lead to excessive fuel vapors, resulting to a decrease in gas mileage.

-Worn-out spark plugs: The spark plug can be identified as an essential car part.
+Worn-out spark plugs: Like the engine, radiator, and alternator, the spark plug can be identified as an essential car part.
 Worn-out spark plugs cause major issues with the car’s acceleration power, causing the CEL to activate.
 When you encounter such cases, simply replace your car’s spark plug with a newer piece and things should be back to normal in no time.
 So there.
 Faulty spark plugs should not be a cause of worry to car owners, but it should be addressed once identified.

 Catalytic Converter: The combustion process of this car part converts the gasses within the engine to a less harmful exhaust.
 Once you realize that the CEL is pointing to the failure of the catalytic converter, make it a priority that you have it repair or replaced; further damage would mean more expense for the owner.
 That would be a real bummer.
 So act quickly.